-1.6 million young girls and women die each year from inhaling poisonous fumes while cooking in the safety of their homes3
+1.6 million young girls and women die each year from inhaling poisonous fumes while cooking3

 WOMEN AND GIRLS ACROSS THE GLOBE CARRY THE BURDEN OF ENERGY POVERTY:

 Lack of access to sustainable and affordable clean energy sources has grave consequences for young girls and women, impacting their health, well-being, socio-economic status and environment.
 Achieving SDG7 is critical for gender equality, in the same way that a gender-inclusive approach to energy is critical for a just and inclusive energy transition.